michaelginalick/wiki-links/README.md

 Increasing concurrency speeds up crawling, but excessive requests can lead to throttling by Wikipedia.

 The tool caps concurrency between 1 and 10 threads for safety.

+### 💸 Donate to Wikipedia
+Wikipedia is a wonderful source of information.
+Please help keep it running and free by [donating](https://donate.wikimedia.org/wiki/Ways_to_Give).